 Finally, it’s time to respond.
 Don’t be combative — you and your prospect are on the same team.

-5. Find a win-win solution to the prospect’s objections
+5. Find a win-win solution to the prospect’s objections.

 Many salespeople treat the negotiation like a zero-sum game.
 In other words, if the buyer wins, they lose, and vice versa.
 This mentality erodes trust and forces your negotiation partner to act selfishly.
 Plus, if they walk away feeling like you’ve taken advantage of them, your long-term relationship is doomed.

-To successfully respond to the prospect’s objections, come prepared with several concessions you’re willing to make (like extra implementation help, better payment terms, the option to call you at any time for help, and so on).
-Proactively extending these compromises will show your prospect you’re on their side and make them likelier to extend concessions of their own.
+- Come prepared with several concessions you’re willing to make (like extra implementation help, better payment terms, the option to call you at any time for help, and so on).

-6. Keep providing value after the closed-won deal
+6. Keep providing value after the closed-won deal.

-Don’t disappear from the customer’s life as soon as they sign the contract — unless you want them to assume you’re only interested in their checkbook and not their success.
+Personally, I’ve never been a fan of a salesperson who disappears after the deal is done, especially if the purchase is a big one.
+For relationship selling to work, don’t disappear from the customer’s life as soon as they sign the contract — unless you want them to assume you’re only interested in their checkbook and not their success.

-Look for reasons to reach out every few months or every quarter, such as:
+Instead, look for reasons to reach out every few months or every quarter, such as:

 - An e-book, article, podcast, or other resources they’d be interested in.